Lighting the Light for Healing Our Nation

 More local groups around the country are hopefully on the way.
 A July 2012 conference call for CTTT members wanting to start a group near them drew 12 participants from 12 different states.

 The transformational nature of the CTTT approach requires that we meet face to face so that we can build authentic relationships, strong enough to withstand the challenges of honestly facing our past, present and future together.
 National meetings are expensive and logistically too demanding to provide enough opportunities for “in the flesh” connection and healing.
 The future of CTTT lies in local and regional groups, with occasional National Gatherings to help bind us all together, coast to coast.
-Our virtual Community is crucial as well – our Facebook group, private Social Network (see the link at the top right of this page), conference calls, website and newsletter – to share our love, encouragement and information with one another across the miles.
+Our virtual Community is crucial as well – our Facebook group, Twitter feed, private Social Network (see the “Join Our Online Community” link on the right side of this page), conference calls, website and newsletter – to share our love, encouragement and information with one another across the miles.

 CTTT board members, including some of our local group leaders, are currently drafting policies for how the national organization and local groups related to one another.
 The intent is for the local groups to be autonomous, with a loose affiliation to the national organization based on mutual agreement, aligned missions and shared values.

-If you’d like to connect with one of the existing local groups or start a new one near you, email Tom DeWolf, our Community Coordinator, at email@example.com, or call 877-540-2888.
+If you’d like to connect with one of the existing local groups or start a new one near you, contact CTTT Community Coordinator Tom DeWolf here.

 Enjoy the blessings of a table of sister- and brotherhood in your neighborhood!